BrandonTsai/brandontsai.github.io/[ Topics ]/_posts/2021-12-01-Procrastination.md

 ========

-<div style="page-break-after: always;"></div>
+<iframe src="https://quizlet.com/570655858/flashcards/embed?i=7u4xy&x=1jj1" height="500" width="100%" style="border:0"></iframe>

 Notes
 ======

-Things stay **civil**
-start off light
-bump it up
-kick it up into high gear
-revised plan
-pulling two all-nighters
-printed across campus
-perplexed
-hypothesis
-rational decision maker
--> Visualize the picture
--> see the big picture
--> make long plan
-instanct gratification Monkey
-spiral
-tribal time
-harder and less pleasure
-leisure activity
-unearned
-ddread
-self-hatred
-turns out
-guardian
-relevant
-Panic Monster
-excitement
-mayhem
-insane
-miraculously
-ethic
-literally
-struck contrast
-the light tone of the post
-spectator
-epiphany

-> What is inside the mind of procrastinator?

-There is a monkey who always trying to take control

-> Why do we procrastinate?

-easy and fun,
-immediate result
-no deadline situation -> long term -> no Panic Moster involve.

-everyone is pro something in our life
-> How should we stop procrastinating?
-Have a deadline to reduce the effect of procrastinating

-Life calander

-Want to become Have to
-Partner who have same dream and you can work it on together
+Brian:

+* rational decision maker
+  - Visualize the picture
+  - see the big picture
+  - make long plan
+* instinct gratification Monkey
+  - easy and fun,
+  - enjoy the moment and get immediate result
+* Panic Moster
+  - To frighten the monkey, and let rational decision maker control the wheel
+  - pull all-nighter to meet the deadline.
+  - No deadline -> no Panic Moster involve -> long term and hidden procrastination.

+> - What is inside the mind of procrastinator?
+> - Why do we procrastinate?
+> - How should we stop procrastinating?

+For procrastinators, There is a **instinct gratification monkey** in their brain who always trying to take control the wheel of their behavir so that they can do something which is easy and fun instead of hard and board.

+He mentioned that A deadline can trigger the panic monster to reduce the effect of procrastination.

+However, there is another hidden procrastination when there is no deadline. such as losing weight, fix a relationship, .. etc.
+He introduced the "Life calander" which is a box for every week of a 90-year life.
+He thought we need to take some time to fill the calander and thought how much time left for us to chasing our dream.

+From my perspective,
+- sometime the Monkey can beat the Monster if there is no punishment or rewards on the deadline.
+- Try to revise the "Want to do" list to "Have to do" list.
+- Don't do it alone.
+Find a partner who have same dream and you can work it on together